I Ching Oracle Result: Transformation from Hexagram 57 with Changing Lines 2, 5 to Hexagram 52

 English Translation:

 "Penetration beneath the bed.
 Subtle forces are at work.
 Through careful attention, alignment is achieved.
-Good fortune, no blame."
+Favorable outcome, no error."

 Influence operates below the surface, affecting underlying structures rather than visible outcomes.
 This is hidden penetration, where change begins internally before becoming apparent.